 Bewl Water 10K, Half Marathon, Marathon & UltraRunning ‧ Wadhurst37.5 mi • 26.2 mi • 13.1 mi • 6.2 miC-19 Plan(30)

 - Thames Meander Marathon & Half – Winter7NOV

 Thames Meander Marathon & Half – WinterRunning ‧ Kingston upon Thames26.2 mi • 13.1 mi£32 – £42(31)

 - Conwy Marathon25SEP2021

 Conwy MarathonRunning ‧ Llandudno26.2 mi • 20.0 mi • 10.0 mi£24 – £42

 About Marathons in the UK

 Marathons are 26.2 miles long (or 42.2k) and make up some of the most popular and spectacular races held in the UK.
 People run marathons for many different reasons, either for a loved one, a personal goal or for a great cause.
-In 2016, Shannon Foudy, became the one millionth runner to complete it.
+In 2016, Shannon Foudy became the one millionth runner to complete the London Marathon.